 - Under no circumstances use your mobile phone

-Yes, we know it’s hard to understand that these laws are in place given they are broken by every other motorcyclist on the road.
+Yes, we know it’s hard to understand that these laws are in place given they are broken by every other motorcyclist on the road, every day.
 However, if you wish to avoid a hefty fine by the police in Vietnam (and more importantly ensure your safety) these rules need to be adhered to.
 Take a look at our full guide to riding in Vietnam for more info.

 To make this situation as pleasant as possible, remember to smile and be polite.
 Challenge the fine to an amount you feel is acceptable.
-If in doubt, give us a call and member of our team will discuss the situation with the officer and negotiate a reasonable fine.
+If in doubt, give us a call and members of our team will discuss the situation with the officer because we can sometimes negotiate a more reasonable fine.

 3. Lost Parking Ticket